-Aimee Blesing is a Senior Lecturer in the Theatre & Dance Department, specializing in acting, voice and dialects.
-Her current courses taught are THDA551, Acting 1, and THDA442, Introduction to the Art of Acting.
-Aimee is a professional actor, singer, director, and voice, speech and dialect coach, and infuses her teaching with influences from these many areas of expertise.
-Since arriving at UNH in 2010, Aimee has directed The Comedy of Errors, A Far Shore (Woodward International Playwriting competition reading), 7 Boxes of Books (original devised piece), Hotel Jerusalem (Woodward International Playwriting competition reading), and Dancing at Lughnasa.
+Aimee Blesing is a Senior Lecturer in the Theatre & Dance Department, specializing in acting, voice, movement and dialects.
+Currently Aimee teaches Introduction to the Art of Acting (THDA442), Acting 1 (THDA551), Movement and Vocal Production (THDA570), Dialects (THDA670), Period and Style (THDA759).
+Aimee is a professional actor, singer, director, and voice, speech and dialect coach, and her instruction is influenced by these many areas of expertise.
+Since arriving at UNH in 2010, Aimee has directed The Comedy of Errors, A Far Shore (Woodward International Playwriting prize reading), 7 Boxes of Books (original devised piece), Hotel Jerusalem (Woodward International Playwriting prize reading), Dancing at Lughnasa, and Meyerhold (Woodward International Playwriting prize reading).
 She has also directed UNH's touring theatre for young audience productions Into the Grim, Fabled and Through the Door.
-Productions she has worked on as dialect coach include Spoon River Anthology, The Memory of Water, Betrayal, The Crucible, Shrek: The Musical and Lizzie the Musical.
+Productions she has worked on as dialect coach include Spoon River Anthology, The Memory of Water, Betrayal, The Crucible, Our Town, Old Times, Shrek: The Musical, Lizzie the Musical, Bright Star and The Curious Incident of the Dog in the Night-Time.

 Professionally, Aimee believes in the importance of continued development and exploration, and is a Certified Trainer of Lessac Kinesensic voice, speech and movement training, and an avid student of the work of Michael Chekhov.
-She trains regularly with Master Teacher Scott Fielding at the Michael Chekhov Actors Studio Boston, and aims to continue this training to certification when time allows.
-She is currently on the Board of Directors for the Lessac Training and Research Institute, serving as Membership Director.
+She has completed several trainings with Master Teacher Scott Fielding at the Michael Chekhov Actors Studio Boston, and aims to continue this training to certification when time allows.
+She is currently President of the Lessac Training and Research Institute.

 Selected Artistic Activities